nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.5 Deleting a student: `delete`

-You can delete a specified student from **Reeve**.
+You can delete a specified student from **Reeve** to allow you to get rid of any unwanted student data.

 Format: `delete STUDENT_INDEX`

 * Deletes the student at the specified `STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed students list.
+* `STUDENT_INDEX` refers to the index number shown in the displayed students list.

 <div markdown="block" class="alert alert-info">